Happyr/NormalDistributionBundle/README.md

 ### Normal Distribution Calculator

 Use this service when you want to calculate a normal distribution.
-This service has to functions
+This service has two functions
 ```calculateNormalDistribution``` and ```calculateStandardNormalDistribution```.
 The later calculates
 the unit normal distribution where mean value=0 and the standard distribution=1.